 We are currently returning this runtime to its open source state and modernizing the sandbox.
 We will make further updates to normalize the request path and optimize performance.
 These changes enable us to support the PHP 5.5 runtime for the foreseeable future.

-The changes we have made to the PHP 5.5 runtime allow you to replace the bundled App Engine services with Google Cloud services and migrate to PHP 7 at your own pace.
-See information about moving apps from PHP 5.5 to PHP 7.2.
+The changes we have made to the PHP 5.5 runtime allow you to replace the bundled App Engine services with Google Cloud services and migrate to PHP 7/8 before End of Support.
+See information about moving apps from PHP 5.5 to PHP 7/8.